Search This Blog

 So since Ross knew at the time of force (or 'the first shock' as he described it), that he did not have Elizabeth's consent, then even before looking at her evidence and her perspective Ross had already confirmed for the reader without using the word 'rape' that this is what he did.
 He admitted that he did this criminal act while having the criminal mind and intent for rape, in that moment.
 It is for this reason that the depiction of the 'May incident' in the last television adaptation of Poldark is essentially 'adaption fiction', since it goes against the book scene and narrative.
 It goes against even Ross's admission!
 This is contrary to the defence of the depiction put up by the production team and cast who contrary to Ross’s admission maintain that Elizabeth was not taken against her will and that what happened in the book was consensual sex.
 So instead, in

 that adaption Elizabeth is seen responding to Ross's sexual advances when pushed on to the bed.
-She is seen kissing him back at that early stage.
-Even with this such early reciprocation has its issues given that it was obtained through aggression.
-However if this adaption depiction was really how it was in the books, then at least an arguable case could be put that Elizabeth did give non verbal consent 'before' she was 'taken' and that therefore she was not 'taken' 'against her will' as Ross in the book narrative said that she was.
+The key thing is that she is seen kissing him back at that early stage.
+Elizabeth kissing Ross is something that neither she or Ross have any recollection of in the book.
+This is despite Elizabeth reciprocating being a key issue.
+Especially for Ross!
+However even the adaption fiction of such early reciprocation by Elizabeth has its issues given that it would have been obtained through aggression and therefore not free consent but with duress.
+However if this adaption fiction was really how it was in the books, then it would change Ross's position to a much better one.
+At least an arguable case could be put that Elizabeth did give non verbal consent 'before' she was 'taken' and that therefore she was not 'taken' 'against her will' as Ross in the book narrative said that she was.

 "...though in the end I do not believe it was so much against her will."